Diversity, Equity, and Inclusion

 Additionally, CPS hosts Connection Spaces for Racial Healing and Connection and for International Students (times, days, and venues vary by semester; call or check our schedule for information).

 Diversity & Inclusion initiatives

 - Safe Zone— The Safe Zone program was launched at MSU through a joint effort between CPS and Diversity and Inclusion Student Commons (DISC) in 2008.
 The program provides educational trainings to increase awareness of LGBTQ+ identity, aid LGBTQ+ ally development, and sharpen skills to eradicate heterosexism and transnegativity.
 The DISC and CPS co-coordinate the Safe Zone program and offer trainings throughout the year.
-Go to: link on our website for more information on the program and how to attend a training or become a facilitator.
+Visit the Safe Zone page for program information, how to attend a training, or become a facilitator.

 - Dinner and Dialogue— The Dinner and Dialogue program provides a space for MSU community members to share